GeoStat-Examples/extended-GRF-model/README.md

-In this workflow, we demonstrate the abilities of the eGRF model and numerically prove, that the effective transmissivity for truncated power law (TPL) variograms reproduce the ensemble mean drawdown of pumping tests on synthetic aquifers.
+In this workflow, we demonstrate the abilities of the eGRF model and numerically prove, that the effective transmissivity for truncated power law (TPL) variograms reproduces the ensemble mean drawdown of pumping tests on synthetic aquifers.

 ## Structure